-Mysuru, April 28, 2017: “In earlier days when there was no media, we had to collect information by listening to speeches and by talking.
-But today there are several medias’, and hence there is a need where we have to plunge into action rather than keep talking,” opined Prof. Y.S.
+Mysuru, April 28, 2017: “In earlier days when there were no media, we had to collect information by listening to speeches and by talking.
+But today there are several mediums’, and hence there is a need where we have to plunge into action rather than keep talking,” opined Prof. Y.S.
 Siddegowda, Vice-Chancellor of Tumakuru University.

 He participated in the valedictory programme of the Cultural and Sports meet 2017-18, held at the JSS College of Arts, Commerce and Science (Autonomous), B.N.
 Road, Mysuru.
-In his presidential address he said, “Today’s students have to realise the need of action rather than words and have to cross two levels to achieve this.
+In his presidential address, he said, “Today’s students have to realise the need of action rather than words.
+They have to cross two levels to achieve this.
 While the first level is gaining knowledge, the second level is deciding what to do and what not to do.
-In this competitive era, these two levels are very essential for the students to know about their responsibilities.
-This will not only help them to develop ethics but will also develop their personality.
+In this competitive era, these two levels are essential for the students to know about their responsibilities.
+It will not only help them to develop ethics but will also develop their personality.
 But this path is very challenging,” he added.

-Chief guest, guest lecturer Prof. M. Chandrakumar, Department of Physical Education and Sports, Mysore University in his address said, “Today the interest to participate in sports and cultural activities is reducing among the students day-by-day.
-What is more unfortunate is that it has become very difficult to identify their interests, because on an average, most of the students will spend 280 minutes in a day looking at their mobile phones.
-This is leading to creation of a sick society in India.
+The chief guest, guest lecturer Prof. M. Chandrakumar, Department of Physical Education and Sports, Mysore University in his address said, “Today the interest to participate in sports and cultural activities is reducing among the students’ day-by-day.
+What is more unfortunate is that it has become challenging to identify their interests.
+Because on an average, most of the students will spend 280 minutes in a day looking at their mobile phones.
+That is leading to the creation of a sick society in India.
 Hence, today the youngsters have to look after their physical and mental health.”

 In her valedictory address, Smt.
-Bhagirati Kadam, Director, Rangayana, Mysuru, observed, “What will show way to our life is itself education.”
-Explaining her theatre learning days she said, “What we dream to become when we are young might become the guidance in our future life.
-An artist can easily perform act of violence or villain acting.
-But enacting sympathy, love is very difficult, which is required today.
-I feel sad when I see even literates are falling prey to superstitions and communalism.”
+Bhagirathi Kadam, Director, Rangayana, Mysuru, observed, “What will show the way to our life is itself education.”
+Explaining her theatre learning days, she said, “What we dream to become when we are young might become the guidance in our future life.
+An artist can easily enact the role of violence or a villain.
+But enacting sympathy, love is tough, which is required today.
+I feel sad when I see even literates falling prey to superstitions and communalism.”

 Prof. M. Mahadevappa, College Principal, Sri M.P.
 Somashekar, Cultural Forums Convener and Sri M. Karthik, Sports Forum Convener were present.